Niloy-Chakraborty/Real-Time-Data-Monitoring-System/README.md

 ### Guidelines:
 After installing all the softwares (mentioned below) and packages (from requirements.txt), you need to do the following:
 1) Unzip the data (If you need to do so..)
-2) Run main file.
+2) Run *main* file.
 It will create Json data and publish it to the Message Queue
-3) Run consumer.
+3) Run *consumer*.
 It will consume the data from MQ and insert the data to the InfluDB
-4) Finally you can easily monitor the data in Chronograf.
+4) Finally you can easily monitor the data in *Chronograf*.

 ### SoftWare Installation Guideline: